 Have You Been Injured In a Head-On Collision?

-Our attorneys are ready to fight for you
+Our Oklahoma head-on collision attorneys are ready to fight for you

 At Lawter & Associates, PLLC, we understand the pain and suffering a head-on collision can cause crash victims and their families.
 We can investigate your crash and use crucial details to help you build a strong claim so you can focus on your recovery.
 With over 40 years of experience helping injured motorists obtain the right compensation and medical care, our car accident lawyers are ready to fight for you.
 Don't wait to contact us to learn more about all your legal options.

 Head-on collisions happen for several reasons.
 They tend to occur on windy, curvy roads with nothing more than a yellow painted strip separating both lanes.
 They can also happen at intersections when vehicles making a left turn collide head-on with oncoming traffic.
 In extremely rare cases, drivers may travel the wrong way on an interstate or crash through the median barrier.
 But the common causes of head-on collisions include:

 - Distracted driving

 - Reckless driving such as negligent passing on a one-lane road